The Tale of the Bamboo Cutter: English translations

 Since its appearance in 909 CE, mid-way through Japan’s Heian period (794-1185 CE), the Tale has inspired multiple renditions, including minstrel performances, kabuki plays, paintings, musicals, and more recently, manga and animated films.
 The text is a staple of Japanese primary education and most adults can recite the opening passages by heart.
 It was already a classic by the year 1000 CE when it was described in The Tale of Genji as "the ancestor of all tales...," a story that "belongs to the age of the gods."

 An early translation of the tale in English was made in 1888 by F. Victor Dickins.
 This translation is in Victorian style and features inaccuracies with some omissions from the tale, although it is accompanied by an abundance of notes.
 The next attempt to produce a faithful English rendition was made in 1956 by Donald Keene.
 This translation, first appearing in an academic journal, is of good quality, even though it is also featuring omissions and misinterpretations.
-It went to be reproduced in several anthologies still in circulation.
+It went on to be reproduced in several anthologies still in circulation.
 It also translated the poems of the tale in prose, and did not comment on the implications of puns, allusions and veiled insults that were permitted by the waka format.

-A contemporary translation, which aims to be more complete and annotated, was produced by Matthew Stavros, and is scheduled for publication in 2026.
+The first complete, unabridged and fully bilingual (Japanese and English) translation of the work was produced by Matthew Stavros and released by Tuttle Books in September 2026.
+It includes original illustrations from Reginald Jackson and color plates from the illustrated handscroll "Taketori monogatari emaki," owned and furnished by the library of Kyoritsu Women’s University and Junior College.